Every monopoly story has its inspiringly inauspicious beginnings.

-Nothing in my life has been a better indicator of what I should do than finding where The Resistance is blocking my path and running towards it.
+Nothing in my life has been a better indicator for what should i do with my life than finding where The Resistance is blocking my path and running towards it.

 Any act which foregoes short term pleasure in favor of long term gain will, without fail, elicit The Resistance.

 That feeling before you make a cold call?
 The Resistance.